manishkatyan/bbb-admin/README.md

-# bbb-events
+# bbb-admin
-Parse events of a BigBlueButton class
+A collection of scripts that help us run our BigBlueButton servers